mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 <INSTRUCTIONS PROVIDED TO YOU WHEN YOU CREATED THE TOWER AGENT CREDENTIALS>
 EOF
 ```
-Once the `run_toweragent.sh` file is created, submit it to Slurm by running
+Once the `run_toweragent.sh` file is created, submit it to Slurm by executing the following command in your command line
 ```bash
 sbatch run_toweragent.sh
 ```